nxenon/DevSecOps/Develop/Secure-Coding/OWASP-Secure-Coding-Practices.md

 76. Set cookies with the `HttpOnly` attribute, unless you specifically require client-side access to cookie

 ### Access Control
+77. Use only trusted system objects, e.g. server side session objects, for making access authorization decisions
+78. Use a single site-wide component to check access authorization.
+This includes libraries that call external authorization services
+79. Access controls should fail securely
+80. Deny all access if the application cannot access its security configuration information
+81. Enforce authorization controls on every request, including those made by server side scripts, "includes" and requests from rich client-side technologies like AJAX and Flash
+82. Separate privileged logic from other application code
+83. Restrict access to `files` or `other resources`, including those `outside` the application's direct control, to only authorized users
+84. Restrict access to `protected URLs` to only authorized users
+85. Restrict access to `protected functions` to only authorized users
+86. Restrict `direct object references` to only authorized users
+87. Restrict access to `services` to only authorized users
+88. Restrict access to `application data` to only authorized users
+89. Restrict access to `user and data attributes` and `policy information` used by access controls
+90. Restrict access security-relevant configuration information to only authorized users
+91. Server side implementation and presentation layer representations of access control rules must match
+92. If state data must be stored on the client, use `encryption` and `integrity` checking on it
+93. Enforce application login flows to comply with business rules
+94. Limit the number of transactions a single user or device can perform in a given period of time
+95. Use the "referer" header as a `supplemental check` only, it should never be the sole authorization check, as it can be spoofed
+96. If long authenticated sessions are allowed, periodically re-validate a user’s authorization to ensure that `their privileges have not changed` and if they have, log the user out and force them to re-authenticate
+97. Implement account auditing and enforce disable of unused accounts
+    - e.g. After no more than 30 days from the expiration of an account’s password
+98. the application must support disabling of accounts and terminating sessions when authorization ceases
+99. Service accounts or accounts supporting connections to or from external systems should have the least privilege possible
+100. Create an Access Control Policy to document an application's business rules, data types and access authorization criteria and/or processes so that access can be properly provisioned and controlled.
+This includes identifying access requirements for both the data and system resources

 ### Cryptographic Practices